William Hodgson Ellis

-William Hodgson Ellis (1845–1920) was a Professor of Applied Chemistry from 1878, and Dean of the Faculty of Applied Science and Engineering in the University of Toronto from 1914, until his retirement in 1919.
+William Hodgson Ellis (1845–1920) was a Professor of Applied Chemistry from 1878, and Dean of the Faculty of Applied Science and Engineering at the University of Toronto from 1914, until his retirement in 1919.

 Early life

 William Hodgson Ellis was born on 23 November 1845 in Holme Hall, Bakewell, Derbyshire, England.
 He was the son of the only daughter of Mr. Joseph Hodgson of Holme Hall and her husband, the resident physician, John Eimeo Ellis.
 Ellis emigrated with his family to the State of Illinois in 1857 and then to Toronto in 1859.

 Ellis's paternal grandfather was William Ellis (1794–1872), the English missionary and author.

 Education

 Ellis entered University College at the University of Toronto in 1863, receiving his B.A. in 1867 with the Gold Medal in Natural Science.
 He obtained his M.A. in 1868 and his M.B.
 (Bachelor of Medicine) in 1870.
 Following his education in Toronto, he went to London, England and obtained a position on the house staff of St. Thomas' Hospital, securing his L.R.C.P. in the autumn of 1871, when he returned to Canada.